-Ear pain when swallowing can be extremely uncomfortable.
-Reasons for feeling pain when swallowing include an ear or throat infection, a dental abscess, or damage to the ear.
+Ear pain when swallowing can be due to an ear or throat infection, a dental abscess, or damage to the ear.
+Other conditions can also cause ear pain when swallowing.
+Treatment can depend on the cause.

 There are many reasons why a person’s ears might hurt when they swallow.
 The three most common causes of this pain are infections of the: